2122-4ahmns-Sosem-VRprj/06-vrprj-4ahmns-sosem-asafronov/README.md

 ![grafik](https://user-images.githubusercontent.com/72389349/168020400-041c199e-8632-4f76-8d64-2abdf3c5ecac.png)

 When you pick up the tape (which is a Pick Up interactable), you can bring the tape near a socket interactor which then deactivates the particle effect (gas) and activates again if the tape gets removed from the socket interactor.
+(Update: Also the gas-sound stops when the tape is placed inside the socket interactor.
+When removed, the sound plays again.)

 ![grafik](https://user-images.githubusercontent.com/72389349/168021320-4755ff19-d703-4b60-ab7a-264609d54ad7.png)

 ### Solution to the first minigame:
 ![Solution](https://user-images.githubusercontent.com/72389349/169349012-96bd0d97-3a3a-4297-a388-15c7f82e9838.png)

+### Animations
+All animations were also created by me.

+### Sound-Design - Music
+I composed my own song (since I have not found anything usefull on the internet) and also made an outro.

+### Sound-Design - Foleys
+Foleys which I downlowded from YouTube: Gas sound and door closing sound.

+Foleys which I created by myself: Door opening sound.